dmartinezgarcia/Python-Programming/README.md

 **Note 14**: The keyword `None` is the equivalent to nothing in Python, it can be used to initialize variables for example.
 As is expected, it evaluates to `False` when used as a condition.

+**Note 15**: Software reuse is basically not reinventing the wheel, it consists using existing software and other project elements in new projects.
+With software reuse, you can do the following:

+1. Increase company productivity, by reusing code the amount of effort decreases.
+2. Improve sofware quality, tested pieces of code can be reused knowing that they are bug free.
+3. Consistency accross software products, for example sharing user interfaces can make the user feel comfortable with new programs right out the box.
+4. Improve software performance, once a company has a good way of doing something through software, using it again saves the trouble of reinventing the wheel, or even worse, of inventing a less efficient wheel.

+**Note 16**: When you pass mutable values as arguments to functions be careful not to change its value (unless this is intended) as the change will remain after exiting the function.
+This is considered a *side effect* and it is generally frowned upon, you should use return values to communicate with your application.